-Grant Thornton analyzed the biographies of all trustees to understand their backgrounds with respect to racial, gender, and socioeconomic diversity and geographic representation in the BILH service area, as required by AOD Paragraph 125.
-The trustees are consistent with the BILH Bylaws in that they meet the requirements specified therein for representation from legacy BILH hospitals, and that gender distribution is essentially equal.
+Grant Thornton analyzed the biographies of all trustees to understand their backgrounds in relation to AOD Paragraph 125.
+Based on review of these biographies, Grant Thornton observed the trustees are consistent with the BILH Bylaws in that they meet the requirements specified therein relating to board composition.

-During prior reporting periods, BILH has provided to Grant Thornton rationale for which members of its Board it believes help satisfy the AOD's diversity requirements in Paragraphs 123-125.
+During prior reporting periods, BILH has provided to Grant Thornton rationale for which members of its Board it believes help satisfy the requirements in AOD Paragraphs 123-125.
 Grant Thornton has found no issues with such rationale.
-There was one departure from the Board and one addition during the current reporting period.
-Grant Thornton observed the addition and departure to the BILH Board did not impact the individuals identified by BILH who help satisfy the diversity requirements outlined in AOD Paragraphs 123-125.
-No other additions or departures to the BILH Board occurred during the current reporting period.
+There was one departure from the Board during the current reporting period.
+Grant Thornton observed this departure did not impact BILH's rationale of individuals who help satisfy the requirements outlined in AOD Paragraphs 123-125.